edunham/slides/README.md

 Slides
 ======

-Things I can talk about, for half an hour to an hour, whenever requested.
+Things I can talk about, for 5mins to 2 hours.

 The parts I wrote are Creative Commons Attribution-ShareAlike.
 See LICENSE for legalese.
 Pictures are (C) their respective owners, attributed in the slides